With Experiment Collaboration, a hypothesis captures all the requirements, workflow, collaboration, data, and analysis for an experiment in one place.

 The default permission is set to View All.
 Permissions also apply to teams.
 Assigning a user a workflow gives them Edit permissions to the task.

-Configure a brief template
+Configure a hypothesis brief

-The next step is to set up a brief template.
+The next step is to set up a hypothesis brief template.
 Brief templates use fields to provide users structure and a consistent experience.

 Fields represent the metadata of the platform.
 You can reuse them to filter through hypotheses and activities.
 To get started, consider: